A 3 day event to mark the 150th anniversary of

 Please mark your calendar to attend, March 28-30, 2014.

-We are committed to offering a family friendly weekend, all the activities around the square will be free to the public. (exception is the Anniversary dinner) If you would like to help us accomplish this, tax ductible donations may be sent to the address below, or dontate online now.
+We are committed to offering a family friendly weekend, all the activities around the square will be free to the public. (exception is the Anniversary dinner) If you would like to help us accomplish this, tax deductible donations may be sent to the address below,

 We thank you in advance for your kindness and generosity.